Health and Public Benefits – Affordable Care Act

 The Affordable Care Act offers an unprecedented opportunity for nearly all Mississippians, including children, to access affordable, quality care.
 The Affordable Care Act holds great promise in helping to ensure that every Mississippian has access to achieving health and wellness.
 Increased access will help to support healthier outcomes in communities.

-Mississippi Center for Justice is working in coalition to advocate seizing the opportunity to accept generous federal funds to insure these Mississippians, which would lead to better health outcomes and significant job creation in the state.
+More than 250,000 Mississippians would be eligible for Medicaid coverage – which is already the leading source of health insurance coverage for children.
+The Mississippi Center for Justice is working in coalition to advocate seizing the opportunity to accept generous federal funds to ensure these Mississippians, which would lead to better health outcomes and significant job creation in the state.

 Health Insurance Exchanges are offered Exchanges offered through the law are designed to help consumers and businesses find the best, most affordable plan for their needs.
 These exchanges allow those groups to compare plans, pool risk and find the most competitive plan for their dollar.
 The Mississippi Center for Justice prepared an issue brief outlining common sense steps to ensure reform is implemented fairly and successfully for Mississippi families.

-Mississippi Center for Justice is addressing roadblocks to healthcare by educating the public and policymakers about the benefits of the ACA in Mississippi.
+Mississippi Center for Justice is addressing roadblocks to healthcare by educating the public and policymakers about the benefits of access to healthcare in Mississippi.
 The Center is also providing resources to help the public better understand benefits available to them, and how to enroll.

 More Health Information Resources